korningf/arch-ops/box/dsp/win/devpc.md

 ###  Update the WSL kernel:

-We want to be able to use specific linux version in WSL.
+We want to be able to use a specific linux version in WSL.

 ```shell
     choco install wsl_dsp_update_kernel -y